The 10 AI Slides From Mary Meeker That Actually Matter For Builders

 5. Open source won (slide 268)

-I even wrote about this here: Why Renting AI Is The New Fairytale
+I even wrote about this here

 6. Developers already use AI (slide 147)

 63% of developers use AI daily.
 Last year it was 44%.
-Next year it'll be 80%.
+Next year it’ll be 80%.
+If your developers aren’t using AI yet, they’re working at half speed.

 7. China's building fast and cheap (slide 286)